Mexico Digital Nomad Visa: How to Apply in 2025

 Go to your local Instituto Nacional de Migración (INM) office within 30 days of arrival.

-Exchange your entry visa for a resident card (residencia temporal).
+Exchange your entry visa for a temporary resident card (residencia temporal).

 Pay the government fee (approx. $190–$390 USD depending on length of stay).

 Congrats!
-You’re now a temporary resident and can legally live and work remotely in Mexico.
+You’re now have temporary residence and can legally live and work remotely in Mexico with your temporary residence permit.

 Cost of Living in Mexico for Digital Nomads

-Living in Mexico as a digital nomad is incredibly affordable by North American or European standards.
+Life in Mexico as a digital nomad is incredibly affordable by North American or European standards.
+Digital nomads in Mexico often find they can live off a fraction of what they were spending back home.

 Mexico City